Mission

 Blue Jackets Foundation.

-2008 Special Hockey International tournament in Toronto, ON, and the 2009 U.S. Disabled Hockey Festival.
+2008 Special Hockey International tournament in Toronto, ON, the 2009 & 2010 U.S. Disabled Hockey Festivals, and

 History of Special Hockey